alyraafat/AI-Project/Assignment 2/ReadMe.md

 4\.
 Doing Invalid Pours

 We created two `bottom_layer` predicates that utilize the `is_invalid_pour` predicate which we mentioned before, with the bottle functioning as the source in one case and as the target in the other.
 Additionally, we addressed the scenario where a bottle is poured into itself while referencing another bottle in the `bottom_layer` predicate.
+All the aforementioned 3 predicates are not used during the generation of a plan to avoid including invalid actions.

 These frame axioms ensure that the `bottom_layer` of a bottle remains consistent in scenarios where it is not directly affected by the pour action, thus maintaining logical integrity in the system

 ---

+The technique used in this project to output solutions is that it determines whether the input `S` is an uninstantiated variable or already has a value, and it handles each case differently:

+1. **If** `S` **is a variable (not yet defined)**:

+   - This means we are trying to generate a solution from scratch.

+   - The process starts by creating all possible situations starting from the initial state (`s0`).
+These situations are generated by simulating all possible pouring actions (valid or invalid) between the bottles.

+   - Each newly generated situation is then **verified** to check if it satisfies the goal conditions (each bottle has one color and completely filled or is empty).

+   - If a valid situation that satisfies the goal and has does not include any invalid actions is found, it is assigned to `S`.

+2. **If** `S` **is not a variable (already defined)**:

+   - This means we are checking if the given situation `S` meets the goal conditions whether it includes valid or invalid actions.

+   - The function directly verifies whether `S` is valid and satisfies the requirements of the goal, without generating new situations.

+---

 **Test Cases:**

-1. **Test Case 1:**
+**1. Test Case 1:**

 - KB is as follows: